project-sunbird/project-sunbird.github.io/pages/features-documentation/limitedshare.md

 directory: features-documentation
 title: Limited Publishing
 page_title: Limited Publishing
-description: Describing how limited publishing option works
+description: Details and description on how limited publishing works
 published: true
 allowSearch: true
 ---

-You can create, compile and share your content to people you want to share.
-The content can even be share to the others before it get published.
+You can create, compile and share your content to others even before it get published. **Limited Publishing** feature enables you to share the link of the content that you have created to others to view and give their suggetions before it gets published.

 <table>
   <tr>